rhenter/django-stuff/README.rst

 Features
 ========

+- Signals Add methods in your model to do any task before or after save your model
 - TimeStamp and History models to giving you information like when your record wore created/updated and History Changes
 - UUID Model as primary key or not instead of sequence ID.
 - Serializer model to return a dict with all data of your django instance.
 Ex: